psarando/shire-reckoning/README.md

    The Kings' Reckoning was in use probably throughout the entire history of Númenor, for over 3000 years during the Second Age, and up to the Third Age (T.A.)
 2059 in Gondor.
+   It's also possible that it was still observed by the Dúnedain of the North until the end of the Third Age (see the *New Reckoning* notes below).
 2. **Stewards' Reckoning**:
    The Stewards' Reckoning was established in the time of Mardil, the first Ruling Steward of Gondor, and replaced the Kings' Reckoning in T.A.
 2060.